ricktaylor/btpu/draft-taylor-dtn-btpu.md

 # Examples

+The following sections has examples of an implementation emitting Bundles into Link-layer PDUs.
+Although the examples demonstrate the core principles, for example Bundle Segmentation with priority, the algorithm used to pack Messages into Link-layer PDUs is just for example purposes.
+An implementation may use an alternate algorithm that meets this specification but suits its overall architecture, and where this is applicable is noted in each example.

 ## Segmentation of a sequence of Bundles of equal priority

 An example of the transmission of three Bundles of varying sizes and equal priority in three Link-layer PDUs is shown in [](#fig-sequential).